Rachamv/SMS/teacher/documentoffice.md

 6. `form.save_m2m()` method is used to save the many-to-many relationships, including the sponsors.
 7. The view checks if the user's group is either `HeadTeacher` or `ChiefExecutive` using the `request.user.groups.filter()` method.
 If the user does not belong to either of these groups, an error message is displayed and they are redirected to the event list page.

+In the `LessonPlanCreateView`, the `get()` method renders the `lessonplan_create.html` template with an empty form, while the `post()` method processes the form submission.
+If the form is valid, the lesson plan is saved and the user is redirected to the detail view of the created lesson plan.
+If the form is not valid, the form is rendered again with the validation errors.

+The `LessonPlanUpdateView` and `LessonPlanDeleteView` handle updating and deleting individual lesson plans, respectively.
+They retrieve the lesson plan object based on the provided `lessonplan_id` from the URL, render the appropriate templates with the form pre-filled or perform the delete operation, and redirect the user accordingly.

+The `LessonPlanDetailView` displays the details of an individual lesson plan, while the `LessonPlanListView` displays a list of all lesson plans.

 ===Urls===
 The `event/urls.py` file is used to define URL patterns for the Event app: